How to Install Git on Fedora

 Link to a Remote Repository

-git remote add origin remote-repository-link
+git remote add origin git@github.com:username/repository.git

 Stage and Commit Changes